cst-rameez/core-v-mcu/docs/doc-src/ip-blocks/apb_timer.rst

 Initializing the Prescaler:
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

 - By default prescalers are disabled, set PRESCALER_EN_BIT bitfield of CFG_REG_LO or CFG_REG_HI CSRs to enable the prescaler_lo or prescaler_hi respectively.

 - If the Prescalers are enabled, Write to the PRESCALER_COUNT bitfield of CFG_REG_LO or CFG_REG_HI CSRs to specify the compare value for the prescaler_lo or prescaler_hi respectively.

 Initializing the Timer counter:
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

 - Write to CSRs TIMER_VAL_LO and TIMER_VAL_HI to specify the initial counter value for timer_lo or timer_hi respectively.

 - Write to CSRs TIMER_CMP_LO and TIMER_CMP_HI to specify the compare count for timer_lo or timer_hi respectively.

 - Write '1' to either ONE_SHOT_BIT bitfield or CMP_CLR_BIT bitfield of CFG_REG_LO or CFG_REG_HI CSRs to select the mode for timer_lo or timer_hi respectively.

 - By default interrupts are disabled, set IRQ_BIT bitfield of CFG_REG_LO or CFG_REG_HI CSRs to enable the interrupts irq_lo_o or irq_hi_o for timer_lo or timer_hi respectively.

 - By default input events are disabled, set IEM_BIT bitfield of CFG_REG_LO or CFG_REG_HI CSRs to enable the input events event_lo_i or event_hi_i for timer_lo or timer_hi respectively.

 - By default reference clock is disabled, set REF_CLK_EN_BIT bitfield of CFG_REG_LO or CFG_REG_HI CSRs to enable the reference clocks for timer_lo or timer_hi respectively.

 - By default 64 bit mode is disabled and 32 bit mode is enabled, set MODE_64_BIT bitfield of CFG_REG_LO  CSR to enable the 64 bit mode.

-  - set MODE_MTIME_BIT bitfield of CFG_REG_LO or CFG_REG_HI CSRs to generate interrupt irq_lo_o for 64 bit timer irrespective of whether the interrupt is enabled or disabled through the IRQ_BIT.
+- Set MODE_MTIME_BIT bitfield of CFG_REG_LO or CFG_REG_HI CSRs to generate interrupt irq_lo_o for 64 bit timer irrespective of whether the interrupt is enabled or disabled through the IRQ_BIT.

 Start the timer:
 ~~~~~~~~~~~~~~~~
-- FW initialization is performed.
-- stop_timer_i should be set to '0'.
 - Timer can be started in the following 3 ways:
    - when ENABLE_BIT of CFG_REG_LO or CFG_REG_HI is '1'.
-   - when event_lo_i or event_hi_i signal is '1' and IEM_BIT of CFG_REG_LO or CFG_REG_HI is '1'.
+   - when event_lo_i or event_hi_i signal is read as '1' and IEM_BIT of CFG_REG_LO or CFG_REG_HI is '1'.
    - when TIMER_START_LO or TIMER_START_HI is set to any value other than '0'.
 - Once the timer is started FW can observe the counter value getting incremented in the TIMER_VAL_LO or TIMER_VAL_HI CSR.

 Stop the timer:
 ~~~~~~~~~~~~~~~~
-- FW initialization is performed.
-- Timer is started by above method.
 - Timer can be stopped in the following 2 ways:
    - when ENABLE_BIT of CFG_REG_LO or CFG_REG_HI is '0'.
    - when stop_timer_i is set to '0'.